-This is a project for 4.510: Materializing Design by Prof. Larry Sass.
-I wam supposed to design a chair and run through the rapid prototyping process.
+This was a project for 4.510: Materializing Design by Prof. Larry Sass.
+I was asked to design a chair and run through the rapid prototyping process.
+The size was limited to one plywood sheet (8’x4’).
 My chair was part of a sphere, so it can rock/spin in any direction.
-The size was limited to one plywood sheet (8’x4′).

 The plywood sheet we had could be the worst material anyone would expect.
 It was brittle and cracked under CNC bits.
 I did realize that my design was not the best for this material in terms of reliability; luckily it worked out in the end (even for Larry) and looked pretty good.

 I look forward to an opportunity sometime that I can combine 3d cutting, bending and all other possibilities in wood works.
 It can be really amazing.